-We have recently started the Campaign for Compassion.
+We have started the Campaign for Compassion.
 We would like to see every community in Lycoming County become a Compassionate Community.
 If you would like to be a compassionate captain or caregiver for your neighborhood, work place or any colony please contact us for ways you can help.
 We need people willing to talk to their neighbors and co-workers to make everyone aware of the great cat overpopulation and how spaying and neutering can make a difference.

 Thank you to the Petco Foundation for supporting our life saving mission with their Fall 2017 grant in the amount of $7500 for us to save and improve the lives of the community free roaming cats.